lsst-sqre/gafaelfawr/docs/user-guide/mock.rst

 The same data will be returned for requests via a token for that user and requests for user information for that user using a service token.

 To clear the registered information again, call `MockGafaelfawr.set_user_info` with `None` for the user information argument.

+Tokens created via `GafaelfawrClient.create_service_token` will automatically have their user information set in the mock to the values provided to that call.

 Testing Gafaelfawr errors
 -------------------------